arempe93/rails-graphql-boilerplate/README.md

 ### GraphQL Type Generator

-Includes a Rails generator for creating a GraphQL type and entity file for an Active Record model.
+Includes a Rails generator for creating a GraphQL type file for an Active Record model.

 ```sh
 rails g type User